petepritch/DynaAlign/README.md

 5. Create a pull request

 # Development
-University of Michigan, Ann Arbor
+Department of Biostatistics @ The University of Michigan, Ann Arbor

 ## Authors
 - Pete Pritchard